 The Harvard Connection

-Cameron kept the obvious behind the mountain: He, Tyler and Divya were absolutely convinced that Facebook had grown out of their idea, from a website that was first called Harvard Connection and was later renamed ConnectU.
-It was a separate social network that was designed to make it easier for college students to get in touch.
-The Harvard Connection came to Cameron, Tyler and Divya because they were frustrated by the increasingly tight campus life.
+Cameron backed the obvious with the obvious: He, Tyler, and Divya firmly believed that Facebook grew out of their idea, from a website that was first called Harvard Connection and later renamed ConnectU.
+It had been a dedicated social network designed to make it easier for college students to connect with one another.
+Cameron, Tyler, and Divya had come across the Harvard Connection because they had become frustrated with increasingly crowded campus life.
 The first year was a big melting pot.
-In the very first week, Divya ran into Harvard Yard Cameron and invited him to play the electric guitar in his dorm room.
-From that day on, they were great friends.
-But over time, these random social collisions had become less common because everyone was getting busy.
-It was not easy to expand the circle of friends beyond the limits of your own dormitory, your own sports team or your own subject.
+In the first week Divya had run into Cameron at Harvard Yard and invited him to play electric guitar in his dorm room.
+From that day on they were close friends.
+But over time, these random social collisions had become less frequent as everyone was increasingly busy.
+It was not easy to expand the circle of friends beyond the boundaries of your own dormitory, your own sports team or your own subject.